Yousif-Elfeky/Zeeman-Software/README.md

    - **Calibrate**: Set up magnetic field calibration in the calibration window
    - **Take Measurements**:
      - Click to set center point
-     - Click to measure inner and outer radii
+     - For manual measurement: Click to measure inner, middle, and outer radii
+     - For auto-detection: Use the auto-detect buttons and define an annulus by clicking two points
+     - The software will automatically optimize the center point and detect the precise ring radius
      - Review measurements in the table
      - Delete and redo measurements if needed
    - **Analyze Results**: